havocp/xsbt-wiki/Migrating-from-SBT-0.7.x-to-0.9.x.md

 # Step 2: A simple technique for switching an existing project

-Here is a simple technique for switching an existing project to 0.9.x whilst retaining the ability to switch back again at will.
-This is a really simple approach so there will be plenty of more complex SBT projects with subprojects that will not fit this technique, but if you can work out how to transition a simple project then you are much better placed to start thinking about a more complex one.
+Here is a simple technique for switching an existing project to 0.9.x while retaining the ability to switch back again at will.
+Some builds, such as those with subprojects, are not suited for this technique, but if you learn how to transition a simple project it will help you do a more complex one next.

-## Preserve your 0.7.x project settings
+## Preserve `project/` for 0.7.x project

-Assuming your project is a simple project conforming to the default directory structure, take the `project/` directory and rename it to something like `project-old`.
-This will hide it from SBT 0.9.x whilst backing up the old setting if you want to switch back to 0.7.x.
+Rename your `project/` directory to something like `project-old`.
+This will hide it from SBT 0.9.x but keep it in case you want to switch back to 0.7.x.

-## Create a new 0.9.x `build.sbt` file
+## Create `build.sbt` for 0.9.x

-Then create a `build.sbt` file in the root directory of your project.
-The simplest and most up to date examples of what this should look like seem to be in [[Quick-Configuration-Examples]] and there is a more detailed explanation in [[Basic-Configuration]] but don't get overwhelmed with the detail which you probably don't need at first!
-If you have a simple project then converting your existing project file to this format is largely a matter of re-writing your dependencies and maven archive declarations in the slightly modified but largely the same syntax of the new `build.sbt` file.
+Create a `build.sbt` file in the root directory of your project.
+See [[Quick-Configuration-Examples]] for simple examples. [[Basic-Configuration]] has more details, but don't get bogged down in detail you probably won't need at first!
+If you have a simple project then converting your existing project file to this format is largely a matter of re-writing your dependencies and maven archive declarations in a modified yet familiar syntax.

-This `build.sbt` file is a bit like the old `project/build/ProjectName.scala` file except that it is more like a properties file and less like Scala.
-It also contains some details which used to be set from the command line in SBT and used to be stored in the `project/build.properties` file.
-So a `build.properties` file that looked like:
+This `build.sbt` file combines aspects of the old `project/build/ProjectName.scala` and `build.properties` files.
+It looks like a property file, yet contains Scala code in a special format.

+A `build.properties` file like:

     #Project properties
     #Fri Jan 07 15:34:00 GMT 2011